wwoods/git-results/README.md

 * In the results root, symlinks `latest/experiment` to the last-run version.
 * Creates a link to the experiment version in the `dated` folder of the results root, with the same name and version as the experiment but prefixed with today's date.
 E.g., `dated/2015/04/13-your/experiment/here/1`

-Note that these steps are identical and the results will be the same as if `git results project/results/a` had been run from the git root.  `git-results` always stores information relative to the results root, calculated based on where `git-results-run` last occurs in the specified path.
+Note that these steps are identical and the results will be the same as if `git results project/results/a` had been run from the git root.  `git-results` always stores information relative to the results root, calculated based on where `git-results.cfg` last occurs in the specified path.

 ### Experiment results
 The versioned experiment folder will contain the following: